reekta92/clin-rs/README.md

 Encryption can be toggled with selecting it with `Tab` and pressing `Enter` to turn it on/off.
 ### Encryption ON
 - Created notes will be `.clin` files, encrypted and assigned to `[ENC]` tag(invisible when encryption is on).
-- When trying to open a unencrypted note(`[UENC]`) app will require a confirmation since it will **overwrite** the original file and encrypt it!
-This behaviour will be changed to create a encrypted copy of the original file instead and it will be a config option to customize it's behaviour.
+- When trying to open an unencrypted note (`[UENC]`), the app will require confirmation since it will **overwrite** the original file and encrypt it!
+This behaviour will be changed to create an encrypted copy of the original file instead, and it will be a config option to customize its behaviour.

 ### Encryption OFF
 - Created notes will be `.md` files and assigned to `[UENC]` tag.
-- Encrypted notes will be shown with their [ENC] tag and they will be **unaccessible**.
+- Encrypted notes will be shown with their `[ENC]` tag and they will be **inaccessible**.

 ---